Thenlie/mdnman/lib/css/ruby-position/index.md

     Is a keyword indicating that the ruby has to be placed under the main text for horizontal scripts and left to it for vertical scripts.
 - `alternate`
   - : Is a keyword indicating that the ruby alternates between over and under, when there are multiple levels of annotation.

-> [!NOTE]
+- `inter-character`
-> The specification also lists an additional value, `inter-character`, which is not currently supported in any browsers.
-When implemented, `inter-character` will behave as `over` in vertical writing modes.
+  - : When specified, it behaves as `over` in vertical writing modes.
 Otherwise, it indicates that the ruby has to be placed between the different characters, appearing on the right of the base in horizontal text and forcing the children of the ruby annotation container to have a `vertical-rl` writing mode.

 ## Formal definition